MohammedChe/CC4-AI-PromptEngineeringLangChain/notebooks/00_Setup.md

 2. Open this repo in VSCode and run the following in the terminal

--   delete the .venv folder if it exists
+-   delete the .venv folder if it exists (restart terminal)
 -   python3 -m venv ./.venv
 -   source ./.venv/bin/activate
 -   after the above command 'python -V' should work if you were using 'python3'